circleci/circleci-docs/jekyll/_cci2/notifications.md

           context: slack-secrets
 ```

-CircleCI's Slack Orb can be used to provide other types of notifications, including notifying a slack channel of a pending approval or sending a status alert at the end of a job based on success or failure.
-To view such usage examples, consult the [CircleCI Slack Orb page](https://circleci.com/developer/orbs/orb/circleci/slack).
+CircleCI's Slack orb can be used to provide other types of notifications, including notifying a slack channel of a pending approval or sending a status alert at the end of a job based on success or failure.
+For more information and to view usage examples, see the [CircleCI Slack orb page](https://circleci.com/developer/orbs/orb/circleci/slack).

 ### Using the IRC Orb